ut-ldma/ut-ldma.github.io/part1.md

 ### Learn to play the guessing game

 The cache guessing game is played as the following.
-First the attacker makes a sequence of memory access and observe the access latency, after acquiring enough information (decided by the player/agent itself, it tries to guess the secret )
+First the attacker makes a sequence of memory access  (read/write/flush) and observe the access latency, after acquiring enough information (decided by the player/agent itself), it tries to guess the secret.
+Thus, the information the attacker gets from the game is the access latency, while the actions
-Victim read data from an unknown secret address Attacker make memory accesses (read/write/flush)

 Objective